Petlaz/diabetes_risk/reports/Clinical_Decision_Framework.md

 ### 8.2 Clinical Impact

-**Healthcare Benefits Delivered:**
+**Research Achievements:**
-- **Perfect Diabetes Detection:** Zero missed cases ensures maximum patient safety
+- **Perfect Internal Sensitivity:** Zero missed cases in held-out test set
-- **Optimal Resource Utilization:** Efficient screening with appropriate follow-up protocols
+- **Optimal Internal Performance:** Efficient screening within dataset validation
-- **Clinical Decision Support:** Evidence-based risk stratification and recommendations
+- **Clinical Decision Support Framework:** Evidence-based risk stratification methodology

-Our implementation demonstrates professional ML practices suitable for healthcare deployment, with comprehensive validation, documentation, and integration capabilities that meet clinical standards.
+**Updated Conclusion:**
+This study demonstrates that a cost-sensitive Random Forest model can achieve perfect sensitivity for diabetes screening within an internally validated dataset.
+While the results indicate strong potential for clinical application, external validation on independent populations is required before real-world deployment.
+The findings support the model's suitability as a screening decision-support tool, pending further evaluation in diverse clinical settings.

+### 8.3 Limitations and Future Work

+A key limitation of this study is the absence of external validation on an independent dataset.
+Although internal validation demonstrates strong performance, future work will focus on evaluating generalizability across different populations, healthcare systems, and data distributions.
+External validation is essential to confirm clinical robustness prior to real-world deployment.

 ---